zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Jae says, “That doesn’t sound like you.
 You’re alw ays so careful with your money.”
 Marianne says, “I am!
 I don’t understand what happened.”
 Jae says, “Let me take a look at your bank statement.”
 Your “bank statement” is what they send you usually every month that shows all of the money that you have put in

 your bank and all that you have taken out.
-Jae say s, “Okay (looking at the bank statement now), here are your deposits (money that you put into your bank account) and withdrawals (money that you take out o f your bank account).
+Jae say s, “Okay (looking at the bank statement now), here are your deposits (money that you put into your bank account) and withdrawals (money that you take out of your bank account).
 Did you know that your bank charges you a fee just to h ave a checking account?”
 Jae is asking if Marianne realizes or knows that ev ery month the bank charges her a “fee,” in other words, an amount of money.
 S o if you have a checking account, the bank will take 5 dollars or 10 dollars  out of your account each month to pay for your account.
 Many banks have free chec king; they don’t charge you for a banking account, but some banks do, and when they do we call that a fee.

 Marianne says, “It does?
 I didn’t know that.”
 Jae  says, “It looks like you also have a minimum balance requirement.”
 Your “minimum  (meaning the least amount) balance (meaning the amount of money in you r bank account)” is what some banks set up or establish for certain accounts .
 If you don’t keep enough money in your bank account, say 1,000 dollars or 50 0 dollars, then the bank will charge you a fee if you go below, or have less than  your minimum balance.
 Jae says if you fall or go below that minimum, you get charged a fee.
 Marianne says, “I do?”
 Obviously, Marianne is not as careful as s he thinks she is.